 The Dragonfly and the Ant

-One hot summer day, when most of the flowers in the mountains had already faded from the bright sun, the Ant saw a beautiful flower.
-It was Edelweiss, which remained fragrant and fresh, despite the scorching sun and dry air around.
-The whole day the persistent ant made to pass the shaggy narrow leaves and get to the heart of the edelweiss — an inflorescence of white spicy-smelling flowers.
-Dreaming of finally tasting the nectar of this wonderful flower, the ant was dumbfounded by the sight of a shiny, soft-blue dragonfly, which flew up to the flower at the behest and drank a drop of nectar, sat down on the petal to enjoy the aftertaste.
+One hot summer day, when most of the flowers in the mountains had already faded from the bright sun, an ant spotted a beautiful edelweiss, still fragrant and fresh.
+The persistent ant spent the entire day trying to navigate the shaggy, narrow leaves from below and reach the heart of the edelweiss—an inflorescence of white, spicy-scented flowers.
+Dreaming of finally tasting the nectar of this wonderful flower, the ant was stunned by the sight of a brilliant, soft-blue dragonfly, which effortlessly flew up to the flower, drank a drop of nectar, and settled on a petal to savor the aftertaste.

-The ant had no choice but to go down to the ground from Edelweiss flower, without even tasting it.
-He tried to forget about this annoying incident and wandered off to look for food in another place, he had to return with the prey to the anthill before sunset.
+The ant had no choice but to descend from the flower to the ground without tasting it.
+He tried to forget this unfortunate incident and wandered off to find food elsewhere; he needed to return to the anthill with his catch before sunset.

 Бесплатный фрагмент закончился.